-NASA intends to maintain a timeline of two (2) hours for chamber conditioning and 48 hours for testing as documented in the Challenge Rules (FIGURE 1.
-Watts on the Moon Challenge Phase 2 Load Profile).
-As such, the cold wall and the team's hardware within VF-3 may not have sufficient time to reach equilibrium temperature within the short 2-hour pump down and cool down time before the NASA load bank is switched on.
-This is intentional, as NASA is very interested in learning about the performance of designs over a range of temperatures, not just at very low cryogenic temperatures.
-Teams should note that during the first 24-hour test cycle, the only criteria that must be met is that the NASA load must be provided power within the voltage range specified below, using a combination of power from the NASA 120VDC power supply and the team's energy storage system.
-While NASA will be measuring other performance parameters during this time, it is only during the last 24 hours of the test that NASA will record performance measurements that will be used in the Level 3 scoring.
-NASA expects that the tank will have reached thermal equilibrium by the beginning of this last 24-hour period.
+We recognize that teams may be concerned that the cold wall and the team's hardware within VF-3 may not have sufficient time to reach equilibrium temperature within a now even shorter period before the NASA load bank is switched on.
+However, as noted in the September 29 version of this guidance document, NASA is mostly interested in designs that can operate over a range of lunar surface temperatures, not just at very low cryogenic temperatures.
+Teams are reminded that the performance of the power transmission and energy storage hardware are only measured during hours 24 to 48 (Cycle 2), when temperatures are expected to be close to 77K.

+Teams should note that during the first 24-hour test cycle (Cycle 1), the only criteria that must be met is that the NASA load must be provided power within the voltage range specified below, using a combination of power from the NASA 120VDC power supply and the team's energy storage system.
+While NASA will be measuring other performance parameters during this time, it is only during the last 24 hours of the test (Cycle 2) that NASA will record performance measurements that will be used in the Level 3 scoring.
+NASA expects that the tank will have reached thermal equilibrium by the beginning of this last 24-hour period (Cycle 2).